amdlouss123/youtube-thumbnail-grabber/README.md

 Contributions are welcome!
 If you find any issues or want to improve this tool, feel free to open a pull request.

 If you find this project useful, show your support by giving it a star ⭐️

+## Note

+I write code using Visual Studio Code, then copy and paste it directly into GitHub files.
+It's unconventional, but I'm considering learning a more standard workflow in the future.
+Thanks for understanding! 😄